Getting your new signup data from WordPress to Websand

 Announcing the Websand Subscriber Form for WordPress.
-If you are using WordPress, we’ve built a lovely little plugin to allow you to capture ‘audience’ subscribers into your Websand.
+If you are using WordPress, we’ve built a lovely little plugin to allow you to capture ‘audience’ subscribers into your Websand in a GDPR compliant manner.

 Use the plugin to add Websand Subscriber forms to any post, page, or sidebar within your WordPress website.

-You can download the wordpress plugin via the WordPress plugin directory.
+You can download the wordpress plugin from your admin panel or via the WordPress plugin directory.

 Configuring the Websand subscription form in WordPress